docarray/docarray/docs/user_guide/storing/docindex.md

 A Document Index lets you store your Documents and search through them using vector similarity.

-This is useful if you want to store a bunch of data, and at a later point retrieve Documents that are similar to some query that you provide.
+This is useful if you want to store a bunch of data, and at a later point retrieve documents that are similar to some query that you provide.
-Concrete examples where this is relevant are neural search application, Augmenting LLMs and Chatbots with domain knowledge ([Retrieval-Augmented Generation](https://arxiv.org/abs/2005.11401)), or recommender systems.
+Relevant concrete examples are neural search applications, augmenting LLMs and chatbots with domain knowledge ([Retrieval-Augmented Generation](https://arxiv.org/abs/2005.11401)), or recommender systems.

 !!! question "How does vector similarity search work?"
     Without going into too much detail, the idea behind vector similarity search is the following:

-    You represent every data point that you have (in our case, a Document) as a _vector_, or _embedding_.
+    You represent every data point that you have (in our case, a document) as a _vector_, or _embedding_.
     This vector should represent as much semantic information about your data as possible: Similar data points should be represented by similar vectors.

     These vectors (embeddings) are usually obtained by passing the data through a suitable neural network that has been trained to produce such semantic representations - this is the _encoding_ step.

-    Once you have your vector that represent your data, you can store them, for example in a vector database.
+    Once you have your vectors that represent your data, you can store them, for example in a vector database.

     To perform similarity search, you take your input query and encode it in the same way as the data in your database.
-    Then, the database will search through the stored vectors and return the ones that are most similar to your query.
+    Then, the database will search through the stored vectors and return those that are most similar to your query.
     This similarity is measured by a _similarity metric_, which can be [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), or any other metric that you can think of.